fabiog1901/IoT-predictive-maintenance/README.md

 ```
 select sensor_id, sensor_ts from sensors where is_healthy = '0';
 ```

-Run it a few times to confirm the latest inserts are always picked up by Impala.
+Run a few times a SQL statement to count all rows in the table to confirm the latest inserts are always picked up by Impala.
 This allows you to build real-time reports for fast action.